SO, YOU’RE READY TO START YOUR YOGA TEACHER TRAINING JOURNEY?

 All we ask is that you arrive eager to learn and ready for the commitment.

-The course is delivered as 9 weekends spread over the calendar year (see upcoming dates HERE) with two pieces of coursework to complete, alongside reading and reviewing tasks following each weekend.
+The course is delivered as 9 weekends spread over the calendar year with two pieces of coursework to complete, alongside reading and reviewing tasks following each weekend.

-We structured the course with the understanding that right now you are probably already a full time worker/parent/something else, and have ensured the course requirements can be met around those commitments.
-We estimate you would spend around 2 hours per week to complete the necessary work.
+We structured the course with the understanding that right now you are probably already a full time something, and have ensured the course requirements can be met around those commitments.
+We estimate you would spend around a minimum of 2 hours per week to complete the necessary work.

-The course is structured in 3 Core Modules, and supplemented by a choice of complementary modules that are taken online.
-In order to graduate from the Yomala training attendees must have completed the 3 core modules, 1 complementary module, both pieces of coursework and pass a final written assessment.
+The course is structured in 3 Core Modules, and supplemented with online modules focusing on history, journalling & business development.
+In order to graduate from the Yomala training attendees must have completed the 3 core modules and supplementary modules, have submitted a single written piece of coursework and pass both a final written assessment and a final practical assessment.

 CM1.
 THE ANATOMY OF ASANA